Twenty-first-century skills and teaching are the cornerstone of Bishop Gorman for preparing our students for college and beyond.

 Internet Safety and Filtering

 Bishop Gorman utilizes a very effective web filter that allows for different levels of protection according to the user type and the website categories that have been allowed for the identified user.
 In general, Bishop Gorman blocks compromised, anonymizer, dating, child inappropriate, nudity, fishing/fraud, r-rated, pornography and violent categorized websites for all users.
-Younger students such as those in grades 6-8 are subjected to even stricter filtering.
+Younger students such as those in grades 6-8 are are assigned a stricter filtering policy.

 Social Networking use at school